 How did Akeo help Wakandi in their journey?

-Akeo, as the technology partner, helped Wakandi develop the concept and the associated infrastructure.
+As the technology partner, Akeo helped Wakandi develop the concept and the associated infrastructure.
 It was an advanced solution based on Hyperledger Fabric.
 The vision for the infrastructure was to connect multiple parties such as banks, mobile network operators, and startups to create a seamless network to share data and transfer value.
+Akeo explored the full potential of the technology through continuous innovation and testing.
+Akeo uses this innovative approach called Akeo Tech Start to help startups analyze new opportunities and bring ideas to life.

 Akeo also developed several use-case applications based on the infrastructure and the technical documentation to enable a smooth onboarding process.
 The documentation can help to understand how the infrastructure functions, and how an organization can use it to build better financial services.